ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Give users an identity to interact with our web or mobile application
   - Cognito User Pools (CUP):
     - Sign in functionality for app users
-      - Create a serverless database of user for your web & mobile apps
+      - Create a serverless database of user for your web and mobile apps
       - Simple login, password reset...
-    - Integrate with API Gateway & Application Load Balancer
+    - Integrate with API Gateway and Application Load Balancer
   - Cognito Identity Pools (Federated Identity):
     - Provide AWS credentials to users so they can access AWS resources directly
     - Integrate with Cognito User Pools as an identity providers